18F/api-standards/README.md

 ### CORS

-For clients to be able to use your API from inside web browsers, the API must [enable CORS](http://enable-cors.org).
+For clients to be able to use an API from inside web browsers, the API must [enable CORS](http://enable-cors.org).

 For the simplest and most common use case, where the entire API should be accessible from inside the browser, enablign CORS is as simple as including this HTTP header in all responses: